reactjs/hu.react.dev/content/tutorial/tutorial.md

 >  Warning:
 >  Each child in an array or iterator should have a unique "key" prop.
 Check the render method of "Game".

-Beszéljük meg mit is jelent a fenti figyelmeztetés.
+Beszéljük meg, mit is jelent a fenti figyelmeztetés.

 ### Azonosító kulcs választása {#picking-a-key}